jonaskjoller/brochmand/README.md

 *stopword_1p-10p.py*: Generates a stopword list based on the 1 percent most frequently and 10 percent least frequently occurring word forms.
 Requires you to be in the same directory as the main text file.

 *stopword_05p-10p.py*: Generates a stopword list based on the 0.5 percent most frequently and 10 percent least frequently occurring word forms.
 Requires you to be in the same directory as the main text file.

+*stopword_05p-5.py*: Generates a stopword list based on the 0.5 percent most frequently word forms and word forms occuring 5 times or less.
+Requires you to be in the same directory as the main text file.

+*stopword_05p-10.py*: Generates a stopword list based on the 0.5 percent most frequently word forms and word forms occuring 10 times or less.
+Requires you to be in the same directory as the main text file.